ROOPAUS/Deep-Learning/README.md

 - deeplearning4j ( distributed DNN for java virtual machines)

+### Actual working of a deep learning model

+#### What is a tensor?

+- Simply put, tensor is a block of numbers.
+It can be in 0 dimensional (i.e a single number), 1D (a list), 2D(matrix) or N-dimensional block.

+#### Perceptron model

+- Actual neuron structure is very complex.
+In the simplest form, it can be shown as consisting of dendrites, nucleus inside cell body and synaptic terminals

+- The same can be modelled using numbers.
+Each input will have a value and a weight associated with.
+Product(value and weights) of all inputs are summed together and an additional bias is also added, to get an output (if >0, then 1, else -1).
+This is the perceptron model.

 Credits -These notes are referred from simplilearn content and from various other blogs